Eric Weinrib: Career

+Weinrib is a Peabody Award-winning documentary filmmaker whose work has appeared on HBO, Showtime, Netflix, Hulu, AppleTV, Amazon Prime, Tubi, Vice TV and in theaters.
+Weinrib's Vice TV documentary "Between Musk and Mars" was nominated for a News & Documentary Emmy Award.
+His hour-long HBO special, "The Paradise Papers," won the New York Press Club Award for business reporting and his Hulu documentary, "Russia's War on Hip-Hop," won the Los Angeles Press Club's National Arts & Entertainment Journalism Award.
+Weinrib's two-part "Jamaica for Sale" series won a Citation for Excellence from the Overseas Press Club of America and was nominated for a Press Association of Jamaica award for Best Television Feature/Documentary.

+Weinrib directed the feature documentary "Scream of My Blood: A Gogol Bordello Story" alongside fellow director Nate Pommer.
+The movie chronicles the life of Eugene Hütz, founder of multicultural immigrant punk band Gogol Bordello, featuring over two decades of exclusive, behind-the-scenes footage.
+The movie world premiered at the Tribeca Film Festival on June 13, 2023, where it received a Special Jury Mention.
+"Scream of My Blood" had its international premiere at the Karlovy Vary International Film Festival in Czech Republic and its Polish premiere at the Warsaw International Film Festival where it won an Audience Award.
+Variety describes the movie as "fascinating and triumphant."

 Weinrib is the producer and director of Roseanne for President!, a documentary about Roseanne Barr's 2012 run for president of the United States.
 The movie premiered at the 2015 Tribeca Film Festival and won the Founders Prize at the 2015 Traverse City Film Festival.
 A review in The New York Times stated "Politics meets celebrity in Eric Weinrib’s fascinating documentary 'Roseanne for President!'" and The Daily Beast called it "Intimate and brilliantly observed."
 The movie was acquired by IFC Films and opened theatrically on July 1, 2016.
 The movie became available for streaming on the Hulu platform on Inauguration Day 2017.
 Newsweek selected it as "one of seven movies and shows to watch" online the following weekend.